tai/dc6006l/README.md

 [FNIRSI DC6006L](http://www.fnirsi.cn/productinfo/556155.html) is a programmable DC power supply that is quite compact and inexpensive.
-This CLI tool/library allows you to control an unit over an built-in USB-serial port.
+This CLI tool/library allows you to control an unit over a built-in USB-serial port.

 This work is based on the work by [jcheger](https://github.com/jcheger/fnirsi-dc580-protocol) for a similar model, DC-580.
 They seem to support same set of commands, but are not compatible